ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 | M2-high | o3-2025-04-16, high effort | 23.8 | 15.0 | 35.6 | 7.0 k |

 Table: Effect of reasoning-effort budget on o3 one-shot accuracy (n = 43). {#tbl:reasoning}

-Three key observations emerge: (1) modern LLMs can match or exceed a trained GIS specialist on this task, (2) supplementing gpt-4.1-2025-04-14 with explicit Google-Maps queries did not improve accuracy—in fact, the tool-chain variant T-4 performed 30% worse than its pure-prompt counterpart, and (3) the amount of chain-of-thought the o3-2025-04-16 model is allowed to emit has only a marginal effect on accuracy.

-\clearpage

 ## 6.2 Cost–Accuracy Trade-off